 Our farm is located in Ashland County, OH with more property in Huron County, OH.
 We've been in the honey business for over 20 years now with our website being created in early 2000.
 I created our first website by coding everything by hand, today with software it's a bit easier.

 We both pack orders and all honey is filled by hand - no machines are used anywhere in the filling process!
 We do not have a physical store and all of our business is conducted online.
 This allows us time to maintain our beehives to produce honey and bee products.

 Glenn is typically out checking on the hives, catching bee swarms, planting trees, pruning apple trees, and extracting honey.
 We extract honey throughout the year (late Spring through late Fall) to get the various types of honey.
-Bees are truly amazing creatures and everyone should do a little research on the benefit that they provide to all of us.
+Honey Bees are truly amazing creatures and everyone should do a little research on the benefit that they provide to all of us.

 Also, take up your passion as you never know where life with lead you!
 Get outside, sit back and watch nature around you - it truly is an incredible world we all live in.